 6. Follow Up.

 Let the parent know as soon as you have addressed the issue.
 There is no reason to apologize again and rehash the problem.
 It’s over.
 Move on.
-Thank the parent for coming to you, and ask them to contact you if they have other concerns.
+Thank the parent for coming to you, and ask them to contact you if they have any other concerns.
 This is a very important step in handling angry parents.

-In addition to the steps we’ve shared above, consider these tips for making sure you’re prepared for facing confrontation.
+Along with the steps we’ve shared above, consider these tips for making sure you’re prepared for facing confrontation.

 - Document the issues that you have with any child’s behavior and the conversations that take place about them.